6 min read

 Bartender Education: The €150K Training Trap (And Why Handshakes Beat Handouts)

-I sat through a brand training last year.
-Forty-five minutes of slides.
-History of the founder.
-The botanicals.
-The distillation process.
-A tasting.
 And at the end, the bartender who hosted it told me: "Great session.
 I'll probably never use that bottle."
 This is the €150K training trap.
 Brands spend six figures a year on education programs that generate polite applause and zero menu placement.

 I observe this pattern systematically.
 Not occasionally.
 Systematically.
 Across 20 years, 30+ markets, 100+ founder conversations, and weekly field validation.
 The brands that convert training into advocacy are not the ones spending the most on education.
 They are the ones building genuine relationships, one bartender at a time.